 Xeriscaping is another water-wise alternative to a traditional garden, but this one works much differently than a rain garden.
 Instead of getting water from nature, a xeriscaped garden simply doesn’t need much water at all.

-Instead of putting your plants in a landscape bed in the ground, consider creating a container garden featuring potted plants that will be much easier to care for.
+Instead of putting your plants in a landscape bed in the ground, consider creating a container garden featuring the best outdoor potted plants for Portland, Oregon that will be much easier to care for.
+Try a combination of annuals to have “thrillers” as focal points, and “fillers” to bring it all together:

 With a container garden, you won’t have to get down on your knees to tend your plants.
 That can be a major bonus for people with limited mobility.